Law School Application Materials

 Resume or CV

-Come by the CCE or download a copy of our Resume Guide (2MB) for assistance.
+Come by the CCE or download a copy of our Resumes & CVs Guide for assistance.
 Stop by the CCE to receive feedback on your resume/CV draft and work closely with a Career Counselor to ensure that it is polished before you submit your application.

 Request official copies of your transcript from the Registrar’s Office and from every college you have attended (even if you were not awarded a degree).
 If you are sending a transcript before completing your degree, you will likely also be asked to provide a final transcript at the end of your last semester.